MailTape/MailTape-v1/_posts/2018-09-02-Kaja-Draksler.md

 _Sanjay_: **"**No stranger to MailTape, [Cara Stacey](https://www.mailta.pe/247/cara-stacey/) has recently released '[Ceder](https://kitrecs.bandcamp.com/album/ceder)' with Camilo Ángeles.
 Recorded in a day of improvisations, Camilo's floaty and impressionistic flute complements Cara’s piano and other instruments.**"**

 ##  Angelica Sanchez Trio – What the Birds Tell Me
 _Sanjay_: **"**[Angelica Sanchez](http://www.angelicasanchez.com/)'s piano lays out a curious theme in this track.
-It’s a relaxed, spacious and abstract piece in which the trio—including Tyshawn Sorey and Michael Formanek—play with silence, crafting a kind of meditation.
+It’s a relaxed, spacious and abstract piece in which the rest of the trio—Tyshawn Sorey and Michael Formanek—play with silence, crafting a kind of meditation.
 Perfect for a Sunday morning.**"**

 ## Central Australian Aboriginal Women’s Choir – Jesu Nganalala
 _Sanjay_: **"**I usually take my Sunday morning coffee opposite a Pentecostal church in London.
 The sound of this choir reminds me of those sunny summer mornings complemented by the joyful sound of the gospel choirs inside.
 Check out the [live performance of this choral show on Vimeo](https://vimeo.com/174609790).**"**